Hurricane Katrina forced changes at FEMA. Trump is rolling them back

 "Time is the most precious resource," he says.

 Under the Trump administration, help has often been slow to arrive.
-It took weeks for President Trump to approve assistance for people affected by tornadoes that hit Missouri in May, leading Senator Josh Hawley (R-MO) to accuse the administration of "slow-walking" aid.
+It took weeks for President Trump to approve assistance for people affected by tornadoes that hit Missouri in May, leading Sen. Josh Hawley, R-Mo., to accuse the administration of "slow-walking" aid.

-In the wake of that disaster, FEMA failed to staff its hotline for survivors seeking help, leading more than 40,000 calls from survivors to go unanswered.
+In the wake of that disaster, FEMA failed to staff its hotline for survivors seeking help, leading to more than 40,000 calls from survivors going unanswered.

-FEMA's staffing problems appear to have been caused by a new policy under DHS Secretary Kristi Noem, which requires that she personally sign off on all expenditures of $100,000 or more.
+FEMA's staffing problems appear to have been caused by a new policy under DHS Secretary Kristi Noem that requires that she personally sign off on all expenditures of $100,000 or more.
 FEMA is part of DHS.

 But Noem has repeatedly said that FEMA should take a smaller role after disasters.
 "We all know from the past that FEMA has failed thousands, if not millions, of people," she said at a press conference at the White House in June.
 "This agency fundamentally needs to go away as it exists, and we need to have a response to states that supports them."